Mahara – e-Portfolio (formative)

 Assessment Type: Coursework (Portfolio)

-Below are the TEL recommended workflows, for three formative e-portfolio assessment scenarios, using Mahara.
+The TEL recommended workflows are below, for three formative e-portfolio assessment scenarios, using Mahara.
 If you are setting up a summative e-portfolio assessment visit Mahara – Summative.
 The guidance provided is for typical use of Mahara.

 Visit the Maraha guidance for instructions.